n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 > see how far I get.

 ## SANs Introduction

+Before logging in.
+SANs has a little introduction of what's available to us for participating in the challange.
+Their introduction can be found below.

 > Welcome to the 2024 SANS Holiday Hack Challenge: Snow-maggeddon!
 >